HOW BELIEFS FORM – PART 2

 Now consider the concepts of recalling and imagining-up a claim.
 Again, the analysis in the previous section similarly applies.

-Credulism is indeed contrary to the current concepts of recalling and imagining-up a claim, according to which the entrance of the claim into our mind upon being recalled or imagined-up doesn't cause us to believe it.
-That is, the current concepts involve the claim's content entering our mind as merely a claim's content rather than as an aspect of reality.
+Credulism is indeed contrary to the current concepts of recalling and imagining-up a claim, according to which merely recalling or imagining-up a claim, that we didn't already believe, doesn't involve us believing it.
+That is, the current concepts involve the content of a such claim entering our mind as merely the content of a claim rather than as an aspect of reality.

 But the current concepts arose partly from the fact that, as I explained, we tend not to be aware of our credulity upon recalling or imagining-up a claim.
 Also, any conception of recalling or imaging-up a claim must, by definition, involve the claim entering our mind, and it has been wrongly assumed that this is all that recalling or imaging-up a claim involves.

-There’s no theoretical reason to think that the concepts of recalling and imaging-up a claim can’t be revised to include the entrance of the claim into our mind causing us to believe it, however counterintuitive this idea can seem.
-Indeed, as I've shown, there's theoretical reason to think that these concepts must include this.
+And there’s no reason to think that the concepts of recalling and imaging-up a claim can’t be revised to incorporate the idea that the mere entrance of a claim into our mind causes us to believe it.
+Indeed, as I've shown, there's reason to think that these concepts must be revised in this way.

 Note that although the revised concepts of recalling and imagining-up a claim include the claim being believed, they're still about simply the claim entering our mind.
 That is, to refer to someone recalling or imagining-up claim X, using these revised concepts, is still to refer simply to X entering their mind via the process of recollection or imagination.
 The change is that it's understood that their recalling or imagining-up X involves believing X, because the entrance of a claim into our mind causes us to believe it.